andela-egichuri/Andela-21-Lite/README.md

-# andela-21-Lite
+# andela-Lite

-Curriculum, Exercises and Solutions for the Andela 21 Lite programme
+Curriculum, Exercises and Solutions for the Andela Lite programme